tigr0w/Idov31_idov31.github.io/_posts/2022-08-04-lord-of-the-ring0-p2.md

 Before we continue let's explain what's going on, we defined a deviceName with our driver name (Protector) and a symbolic link with the same name (the symName parameter).
 We also defined an array of operations that we want to register for - In our case it is just the PsProcessType and for each handle creation or handle duplication.

-We used this array to finish the registration definition - the number 1 stands for only 1 operation to be registered, the 12345.6879 defines the altitude.
-An altitude is an unique double number (but using a UNICODE_STRING to represent it) that is used to identify a registration and relate it to a certain driver.
+We used this array to finish the registration definition - the number 1 stands for only 1 operation to be registered, and the 12345.6879 defines the altitude.
+An altitude is a unique double number (but using a UNICODE_STRING to represent it) that is used to identify registration and relate it to a certain driver.

 As you probably noticed, the DriverEntry is "missing" the RegistryPath parameter, to not write UNREFERENCED_PARAMETER(RegistryPath) we can just not write it and it will be unreferenced.